swapnilpote/Natural-Language-Processing-with-Disaster-Tweets/README.md

     - Make sure to check git command displayed on terminal after above command
     - dvc remote add -d storage {url}
     - dvc push
+4. If we want to sync prepared, featurize or model.pkl files then we have to repeat step 3.

 ### DVC pipeline